santhoshtr/wikipedia-ipfs/README.md

 Wikipedia users share the sum of free knowledge.
 They create the content collaboratively and share it.
 Can they share the infrastructure also?
 If reading a wikipedia page means having a copy of the content in the node in a decentralized web, I think it will be faster and cheaper to run wikipedia.

-## Note
+## Disclaimer

-Even though the author is an Engineer at Wikimedia foundation, this is not an official Wikimedia foundation project.
+> Even though the author is an Engineer at Wikimedia foundation, this is not an official Wikimedia foundation project.

 [1]: https://ipfs.io/
 [2]: https://datproject.org